Great Tibet Tour Logo GREAT TIBET TOUR ®

 What is the Tibetan Buddhism debate?

-Tibetan Buddhism Debate is a kind of activity in which monks gather together to debate Buddhist doctrines.
-They are generally divided into pairs, one person is standing and another person is sitting.
-The sitting one puts forward one opinion, then the standing one counter with his argument.
+Tibetan Buddhist debate is a form of activity in which monks gather to discuss Buddhist doctrines.
+They are generally divided into pairs, with one person standing and another sitting.
+The sitting one puts forward one opinion, then the standing one counters with his argument.
 They will have countless debates to figure out the truth.
-Buddhism debating is the daily work of monks to test what they have learned usually.
+Buddhism debating is the daily work of monks to test what they have learned.

 Can Lama get married?